neatorobito/Salut/README.md

     });
 ```

 Only the host, which has the addresses of all devices may invoke the above method.
-There are methods for clients however.
+There are methods for clients as well.

 ```
     network.sendToDevice(deviceToSendTo, myData, new SalutCallback() {